-- The democratic style: This style gives employees a voice in decision making, allows for flexibility within an organization, and is great for coming up with fresh ideas.
+- The democratic style: This style gives employees a voice in decision-making, allows for flexibility within an organization, and is great for coming up with fresh ideas.
 Unfortunately, this style leads to too many meetings so as to give everyone a voice and employees feeling like they lack a leader.

 - The pacesetter style: This style is exemplified by a leader who sets high performance standards.
 This style is excellent for self-motivated and highly competent employees but not so much for others who are left feeling like the leader is asking too much of them.

 - The coaching style: This style focuses on developing staff competencies and not specific tasks.
-It’s a wonderful approach to use on employees who are aware of their weaknesses and want to improve, but can backfire when used on employees who don’t want to change.
+It’s a wonderful approach to use on employees who are aware of their weaknesses and want to improve, but it can backfire when used on employees who don’t want to change.

-Leadership In Different Cultures
+Leadership in Different Cultures

 The Global Leadership and Organizational Behavior Effectiveness (GLOBE) Research Study, conducted by House, et al, in 1994 in 62 countries, analyzed 17,000 middle managers with the objective of understanding the relationship between national culture, organizational culture, and leadership.
 They made some very interesting findings about how leadership differs in different cultures and countries.
-The study found that people in different countries have different expectations of leaders and leaders exhibit different qualities, depending on the country.
+The study found that people in different countries have different expectations of leaders, and leaders exhibit different qualities, depending on the country.

-The GLOBE research found that there are both "universal", as well as "culture-specific" leadership characteristics.
+The GLOBE research found that there are both "universal" as well as "culture-specific" leadership characteristics.